van2jazz/numbersClassificationApp/README.md

-# Number Classification API
+# Number Classification APP

-The Number Classification API is a Spring Boot application that classifies numbers based on various properties, such as prime, perfect, Armstrong, and odd/even.
-It also fetches fun facts about numbers using an external API.
+The Number Classification APP is a Spring Boot application that classifies given numbers based on different properties, such as prime, perfect, Armstrong, and odd/even.
+It also uses an external API to fetch fun, unique facts about numbers.

 ### Features